jiangyuinsar/T-rate/README.md

 - sampler choice
 - likelihood choice
 - number of chains and CPU cores
-- output directory

 Typical parameters to modify include $L$, $t_1$, $\Delta t_{12}$, $\Delta t_{23}$, $\Delta t_{34}$, $A\sigma_0$, and $\dot{\tau}_r$.

 In the README and manuscript notation, the Python variable `Asigma_0` corresponds to $A\sigma_0$, and `tau_rate_bg` corresponds to $\dot{\tau}_r$.

 For a first trial, choose prior bounds that are broad enough to include the expected transient timing and amplitude.

-The prior bounds can be narrowed later in sensitivity tests if needed.
+The example uses 10,000 draws and 10,000 tuning steps in `pm.sample()` to balance runtime and inversion stability.
+Users may increase the number of draws and tuning steps to obtain more stable posterior estimates and smoother uncertainty ranges, although this will increase the computational time.

 ### 5.2 Main execution block